Steps Of Listening In Acting

 1) Co-Existing in Acting

 You must be in a state of being which is an Active state of forever becoming.
-The Being state is in a state of all possible outcomes that are present to the individual’s awareness.
-The state of being can be forever changing in order to be in a state of having any presence with another or in any situation.
-In order to be able to listen you must be in a state of being which allows at least some movement of self or change in perspective.
+The Being state is in a state of all possible outcomes.
+Being Present to another is receiving the individual’s awareness.
+The state of being is forever changing in order for life to happen in a scene.
+To be in a state of having any presence with another or in any situation requires work.

 Dropping Emotional Preparation